Kenosha Pass Hikes We Love

 • Staunton State Park

 Guanella Pass Scenic Byway offers fabulous hikes and campgrounds too.
-It is very close to Kenosha pass and worth your time exploring as well.
+It is very close to Kenosha Pass and worth your time exploring as well.

 Ultimate Guide to Camping in Colorado